 However, most of these activities won’t be available in monsoon between the months of June and October.

 Where to Stay in Goa for Sightseeing

-The most appealing sights in Goa is the Old Latin Quarter in Panjim one can enjoy river cruises or stays in centuries-old guesthouses.
+The most appealing sight in Goa is the Old Latin Quarter in Panjim one can enjoy river cruises or stays in centuries-old guesthouses.

 Where to Stay in Goa for History

-For history lovers, an accommodation in Old Goa is perfect for you.
-This area is recognized by UNESCO for the heritage sites and is filled with churches, forts, cathedrals, and more.
+For history lovers, accommodation in Old Goa is perfect for you.
+This area is recognized by UNESCO as a heritage site and is filled with churches, forts, cathedrals, and more.

 Two famous attractions in Old Goa are Basilica de Bom Jesus and Se Cathedral.